nicholasjackson/presentations/swim/swim.md

 **TIMEOUT REDUCTION CHART**

 <!--
-The reduction is based on a logarithmic scale, the first reduction is the longest and it decreses with smaller ammounts with every recorded suspicion
+The reduction is based on a logarithmic scale, the first reduction is the longest and it decreases with smaller amounts with every recorded suspicion
 -->